 What is Open Source Software(OSS)?

-Open Source Software is a computer software whose source code is made publicly available for modification and enhancements released under various licenses.
+Open Source Software is a computer software whose source code is made publically available for modification and enhancements released under various licenses.
 “What is open source?” is a good read.

 I believe in the fact that reading few lines of code is more worth than read 500 pages of a book.
 When you follow code written by great programmers you automatically tend to pickup some great practices while coding.